- Products & Supply

 - Supply Modes

-Our PLASTINUM Temp D solution increases the efficiency of dynamic injection moulding by using carbon dioxide as a heat carrier.
-This allows you to minimise cycle times by installing both the mould heating and cooling systems in close proximity to the mould surface.
-For cooling, liquid carbon dioxide is supplied from cylinders or bulk tanks and expands in a system of tiny channels provided with mould inserts.
-For heating, hot gaseous carbon dioxide is pushed through the same channels in a closed cycle.
-This compact design translates into added cost and environmental benefits.
+Our PLASTINUM® Dynamic Temperature Control solution increases the efficiency of dynamic injection moulding by using carbon dioxide both for heating and cooling.
+This allows operators to minimise cycle times by installing the heating and cooling channels in close proximity to the mould surface.
+The compact design is particularly interesting for small and complex mould inserts, translating into cost and environmental benefits.

-Before injecting the plastic melt, hot gaseous CO2 flows through tiny channels.
-At temperatures of 300°C or higher and at defined pressures, CO2 offers excellent heat transfer properties for extremely effective heating of the mould.
+Before the plastic melt is injected, hot gaseous CO2 flows through tiny channels and heats up the mould.
+At temperatures of 300°C or higher and at defined pressures, CO2 offers excellent heat transfer properties for effective heating of the mould.
 The CO2 circulates in a closed system with a high-performance heater.
-An open system would also be feasible with gaseous CO2.

-When the plastic melt is injected into the cavity, liquid CO2 is injected into the channels in order to quickly cool the part.
-The expansion to atmospheric pressure generates a mixture of CO2 snow and gas at a temperature of -79°C. This results in highly effective cooling action, with the CO2 removing heat from the mould and releasing it to the atmosphere.
+When the plastic melt is injected into the cavity, liquid CO2 – supplied from cylinders or bulk tanks – is injected into the same channels in order to quickly cool the part.
+The expansion to atmospheric pressure generates a mixture of CO2 snow and gas, resulting in highly effective cooling action, with the CO2 removing heat from the mould and releasing it to the atmosphere.